larsvers/flanimals/README_stats.md

 ```

-`graphId` can be 'animals' or 'flags'.`data[graphId]` is an array of objects with each object containing the stats we want to display (time, points, name of animal or flag etc.).
-So for each object we found (an animal or a flag) we create a pattern in an SVG defs tag with a unique ID.
+`graphId` can be *animals* or *flags*.`data[graphId]` is an array of objects with each object containing the stats we want to display (time, points, name of animal or flag etc.).
+So for each object we found (an *animal* or a *flag*) we create a pattern in an SVG defs tag with a unique ID.
 Within the pattern we append the respective image pulled out of our images folder...

+--

-For the full Flanimals joy go to (attention).
+For the full Flanimals joy [come over here](http://larsvers.github.io/flanimals/)